-Blood Chemistry Basics, Part 3
+Blood Chemistry Basics - Part 3

 There are several options for obtaining these markers for your patients, and what you do really depends on whether your patients are paying cash, using insurance, or some combination of both.
+When I first started my practice, many of my patients didn't have insurance, or they had very high-deductible plans, so I wanted to be able to offer them an affordable option.
+I got an account with a company called Professional Co-op.

-We tend to use Professional Co-op.
-This is a co-op of clinicians who have joined together to get discount volume pricing with LabCorp.
-If you have an individual account with LabCorp, the pricing you're going to get [will be] awful, so you just don't have any leverage.
-But, when you join a group like Professional Co-op that has thousands of clinicians, because of the volume of testing and orders, it's able to get very deep discounts on lab pricing.
-For example, at one point in time, the retail price of this case review blood panel, if you just set up an account with LabCorp by yourself and the patient paid out of pocket, [was] almost \$1,700.
-But through Professional Co-op, patients end up paying less than \$300 when paying out of pocket.
-So, it's a very significant difference-almost a six-fold difference-and it's a phenomenal deal for a blood panel that's this comprehensive.
+This is a cooperative of clinicians who have joined together to get deep-discount, volume pricing with LabCorp.
+If you have an individual account with LabCorp, the pricing you're getting is going to be terrible.
+You just don't really have any leverage, but if you join a group like Professional Coop that has thousands of clinicians, because of the volume of testing it orders, it is able to get very deep discounts on lab pricing.

-It's free to join the Professional Co-op.
-Once you have, you can just order the test #235748 from them.
-You can also see the LabCorp Professional Co-op Case Review Blood Panel handout in the Handouts section for more information on how to order it.
-Quest does also have a cash-pay option [so] you can compare pricing between the two.
-We don't already have a case panel set up with them, but it is an option to order them individually.
+For example, the retail price of my case review blood panel, if you just set up an account with LabCorp by yourself, and the patient paid out of pocket for it, it would be about \$1,700.
+Through Professional Co-op, patients pay less than \$300, so that is a very significant difference, a sixfold difference.
+It's a phenomenal deal for a blood panel that is that comprehensive.
+It's free to join Professional Co-op.
+Once you have, you can just order the Kresser Case Review Panel to get the same markers that I'm using, and you'll be sure to continue to get the same markers that I'm using because whenever I make a change to the case review panel, we update Professional Co-op, and they update the panel.

 If patients are using insurance, you have more options.
 You can order directly through LabCorp or Quest the markers that you want.
-The problem is, of course, that not all insurance plans will cover all markers, and the negotiated rate may even be higher than the Professional Co-op price.
+The problem is that not all insurance plans will cover all markers, and the negotiated rate may even be higher than the Professional Co-op price.
+Another option is a lab called True Health Diagnostics\, or THD.
+This was formerly known as Health Diagnostics Laboratory.
+It bills insurance, and if the patient has a PPO, and it's a lower deductible plan-and they've already met their deductible-often the patient doesn't pay anything at all.
+It's zero dollars for a very comprehensive blood panel.